 Today’s Rant from Joe Farace

 What’s talking about film cameras have to do with sensor size?
-Nikon’s D1 was introduced in 1999 with a 23.7×15.6mm sensor.
-When Canon introduced the D30 in 2000, the camera’s sensor size was 22.7×15.1mm.
+Everything.
+Nikon’s D1 was introduced in 1999 and used a 23.7×15.6mm sensor.
+When Canon introduced its D30 in 2000, the camera’s sensor size was 22.7×15.1mm.
 Even after Canon introduced the full frame EOS-1D in 2001, Nikon insisted their 23.7×15.6mm was more than adequate and didn’t join the full-frame parade until 2007’s launch of the D3.

 And so, dear readers what does “crop sensor” mean?
 If film shooters refer to roll film as 6×6, 6×7, and 6×9 and sheet film as 4×5, 5×7, and 8×10, why can’t we refer to the sensor size by its actual measurements because as you can see, their ain’t nothing standard about ”crop.”

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.
 And if you do, thanks so much.